 Looney said that he takes pride in "making his guys look good.
 And in turn, they make me look good.
 Me and JP — it's always fun, us being front he same city to play on a stage like this, to have those moments.
 Growing up, I never would have envisioned I would be able to play with someone from my city [Milwaukee] in the Western Conference Finals.

 "This is like a snowball rolling down hill.
 When it rains it pours," Reggie Miller said, mashing up metaphors to describe the Warriors' slow, steady and seemingly inevitable comeback.

 Draymond and Steph returned to the game with about six minutes left in the fourth, but Green would eventually foul out.
 He'd gotten a technical foul earlier, and there were some weird, chippy moments and long video reviews.
 (Damion Lee and Davis Bertans got into a strange but innocuous entanglement; double technicals were given to each of them.)
-Draymond kept "walking up to the line," according to the announcers, in terms of giving the referees an earful, and in terms of flirting with ejection.
+Draymond kept "walking up to the line," according to the announcers, in terms of giving the referees an earful and flirting with an ejection.
 (During the Memphis series, a fan on the sidelines can clearly been seen saying, "Hey Draymond, it's ok!")

 Are these moments all part of Draymond Green's plan?
 Is he firing up his teammates?
 Was he stoking Looney's fire?
 Draymond's ultimate expulsion never felt seismic, given the productivity of the rest of the Warriors.

-Despite his 42 points, Luka never felt like he could impose his will on the game, or swing it in the Mavs' favor.
+Despite his 42 points, Luka never felt like he could impose his will on the game, nor swing it in the Mavs' favor.
 He did hit some timely threes late in the fourth quarter, cutting the Warrior lead to around seven.
 But the Mavericks could not buy a stop, and had to settle for trading baskets down the stretch.